fpereiro/astack/readme.md

          output [key] = stack.last;
 ```

-Notice that `output` is the array we created a few lines above.
+Notice that `output` is the array/object we created a few lines above.
 By defining `collect` within each call to `a.fork`, we allow each parallel execution thread to have a reference common to all of them, which allows all of them to behave as a unit.
 The same happens with `iterator`, as we will see below.

 If in the `stack` there are any keys that are neither `aPath` nor `last` (that is, other stack parameters), we place them in the original `aStack`, which is the `aStack` that `a.fork` received.
 If there's any overlap within stack parameters from different parallel `aStep`s, the last `aStep` to `a.return` will prevail.
 For example, if `aPath [4]` sets `aStack.data` and `aPath [2]` sets `aStack.data` too, if `aPath [2]` `a.return`s later than `aPath [4]`, it will overwrite the value of `aStack.data` set by `aPath [4]`.